 - Pam suggests: These would be very cool in a sweetheart prewar vintage style kitchen… but maybe not so much for a midcentury kitchen, at least in the USA; she gets design cognitive dissonance at the thought because these would not have been common in midcentury American kitchens.
 But continue on with this story — because AGA is introducing some new options that might be a better fit, aesthetically, for our post-World-War-II kitchens.

-AGA has been around since 1922, and the company shares a lot of fascinating historical information on their website:
+The AGA name has been around since 1922, and the company shares a lot of fascinating historical information on their website.